 If you're bringing your child in for acupuncture for the first time it is important that you have a conversation with them about what will happen BEFORE they come for their treatment.
 We recommend that you prepare your child for the fact that there will be needles.
 Explain that the needles are the size of a cat whisker, that the needles will go in just under their skin and come right out, and that they are painless.
 Your wording is important here.
 If you feel your child will react better to a word other than “needle” then use whatever language will help them feel comfortable (e.g. pin, Chinese medicine tool, rainbow unicorn energy wand… you know your child better than we do).
 Kids often ask whether it will hurt, and the answer is no!
 They will feel a “tap” when the needle is inserted but beyond that, they won't feel much of anything at all.

 It's not uncommon for children to be immediately averse to the idea of getting acupuncture, therefore many parents find that offering some kind of small reward on the condition of completing their first treatment (a treasured snack… that coveted toy or game…) provides enough incentive for the child to be brave and go for it.
 Some children find comfort in holding on to a stuffed animal or blankie during the session.

-Here's a quick, helpful video on why and how kids get acupuncture.
-Watch this with your child before their visit so they know what the needles look like and can see how easy it is:
+Before their visit, watch these videos with your child so they know what the needles look like and see how easy it is: